 Friday 9 a.m.-3 p.m.

 Each year, more than 300,000 women in the U.S. choose to enhance their figures through breast augmentation.
-Women in Chandler, Mesa, Scottsdale, and surrounding communities visit board-certified plastic surgeon Dr. Josh Olson for breast augmentation in Paradise Valley and Gilbert, AZ, because he creates natural-looking results and helps them feel confident about their breasts and their femininity.
-Dr. Olson and his staff at Advanced Plastic Surgery Institute will make every effort to ensure your safety, comfort and satisfaction.
+Women in Chandler, Mesa, Scottsdale, and surrounding communities visit board-certified plastic surgeon Dr. Josh Olson for breast augmentation in Gilbert, AZ, because he creates natural-looking results and helps them feel confident about their breasts and their femininity.
+Dr. Olson and his staff at Advanced Plastic Surgery Institute will make every effort to ensure your safety, comfort, and satisfaction.

 Reasons for Breast Augmentation